 Candela

-Candela says it mixes Mediterranean and Peruvian gastronomies, and although it is more of the latter, there are nods to the former, such as a croquette that is not of aji de gallina, like almost all Spanish-Peruvian croquettes we know, but of chupe de bacalao, a traditional Peruvian soup that here is made with a very Spanish fish like cod and croquettes.
+Candela says it blends Mediterranean and Peruvian cuisines, and although it leans more towards the latter, there are nods to the former, such as a croquette that is not made with ají de gallina, like almost all the Spanish-Peruvian croquettes we know, but with chupe de bacalao, a traditional Peruvian soup that is made here with a very Spanish fish, cod, and turned into a croquette.

 📍Pl. de Sant Pere, 12, Ciutat Vella, 08003 Barcelona